 James Bartleman, singer, is buried in the west cloister of Westminster Abbey and there is a marble tablet to his memory on the wall there.
 The tablet is surmounted by a lyre upon which is placed music, lettered "O Lord have mercy upon me".
 The inscription reads:

-James was celebrated as a boy chorister for his performance of Greene's anthem "Acquaint thyself with God" and he was a bass Lay Vicar of the Abbey 1790-96.
-He served at the Chapel Royal from 1799-1821 and was also an organist, living at Croydon towards the end of his life.
-He died unmarried but had a brother George, and sisters Jane, Selena Ann, Jemima (Godwin) and Mary (Baynton).
+James was celebrated as a boy chorister for his performance of Greene's anthem "Acquaint thyself with God" and he was a bass Lay Vicar of the Abbey 1790-1796.
+He served at the Chapel Royal from 1799-1821 and was also an organist at Croydon church until about 1806.
+He died unmarried at 45 Berners Street in London.
+He had a brother George, and sisters Jane, Selena Ann, Jemima (Godwin) and Mary (Baynton).